dakom/awsm-renderer/README.md

 ### 3. Opaque Material Shading Pass (Compute Shader)
 - Single fullscreen compute dispatch (using same workgroup/tiling as Light Culling)
 - For each screen pixel:
-  - Read entity ID
+  - Read material offset
-  - Fetch the material data from a single, large storage buffer (via material id indirection)
+  - Fetch the material data from a single, large uniform buffer (via material offset)
   - Fetch the relevant light list from the associated tile
   - Sample the `world_normal_texture` and `screen_pos_texture`
   - Calculate world position by using (screen_pos,depth), inverse view matrix, and